Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Results and discussion

 \Cref{tab:conv} compares the convergence behavior of $k$-CIAH and $k$-BFGS for the ten systems listed in \cref{tab:info}.
 Both algorithms converge to the same set of PMWFs, as evidenced by the agreement in the final PM objective values.
 In all cases, $k$-CIAH reaches a stable solution directly, whereas $k$-BFGS initially converges to an unstable solution for MgO, which is subsequently resolved by the stability analysis in \cref{subsec:stability_analysis}.

 The number of unitary updates ($N_{\textrm{iter}}$) required for convergence differs markedly between the two methods: the second-order $k$-CIAH algorithm typically converges in $5$--$20$ iterations regardless of system type, while the first-order $k$-BFGS requires $30$--$300$ iterations, roughly an order of magnitude more.
 The trend observed for $k$-BFGS here is consistent with previous studies employing BFGS for PMWF optimization~\cite{Clement21JCTC,Zhu24JPCA}.
 In \cref{fig:conv}, we illustrate for three challenging systems—\ce{SiO2}, CO/MgO(001), and aluminum—that the rapid convergence of $k$-CIAH stems from its ability to take large steps that drive a fast decay of the gradient norm.
-By contrast, the gradient norm in $k$-BFGS fluctuates and rarely exhibits clear superlinear convergence, as also shown in \cref{fig:conv}.
+By contrast, the gradient norm in $k$-BFGS fluctuates and only exhibits superlinear convergence close to convergence, as also shown in \cref{fig:conv}. \myred{Similar convergence behaviors are observed in the PM objective value for these systems shown in Fig.~S1.}

-\Cref{tab:conv} further compares $k$-CIAH and $k$-BFGS in terms of the numbers of gradient ($N_{\mathbf{g}}$) and Hessian--vector product ($N_{\mathbf{Hv}}$) evaluations.
-As discussed in \cref{subsec:cost}, both operations scale as $O(N_k^2 n^3)$ and dominate the overall computational cost.
-In all cases except MgO, $k$-CIAH reduces the total $N_{\mathbf{g}}+N_{\mathbf{Hv}}$ relative to $k$-BFGS, typically by nearly a factor of two.
-For MgO, $k$-CIAH requires more $N_{\mathbf{g}}+N_{\mathbf{Hv}}$ evaluations because it effectively performs an internal stability analysis to escape the unstable solution to which $k$-BFGS initially converges (the cost of this additional stability analysis is not reflected in the $N_{\mathbf{g}}$ reported for $k$-BFGS in \cref{tab:conv}).
-As shown in \cref{subsec:res_cost}, this reduction in $N_{\mathbf{g}}+N_{\mathbf{Hv}}$ translates into a more favorable CPU time to solution for $k$-CIAH in practice.
+\myred{\Cref{tab:conv} further compares $k$-CIAH and $k$-BFGS in terms of the total numbers of PM objective function, gradient, and---for $k$-CIAH only---Hessian--vector product evaluations, collectively denoted as $N_{\mathrm{f}+\mathbf{g}+\mathbf{Hv}}$.
+The breakdown of these three counts is provided in Table~S3 and visualized in Fig.~S2 of the Supporting Information.} As discussed in \cref{subsec:cost}, all three operations scale as $O(N_k^2 n^3)$ and dominate the overall computational cost, \myred{although the Hessian--vector product has a smaller prefactor than the other two operations (Table~S1).} In all cases except MgO, $k$-CIAH reduces the total $N_{\mathrm{f}+\mathbf{g}+\mathbf{Hv}}$ relative to $k$-BFGS, suggesting higher overall computational efficiency.
+For MgO, $k$-CIAH requires more $N_{\mathrm{f}+\mathbf{g}+\mathbf{Hv}}$ evaluations because it effectively performs an internal stability analysis to escape the unstable solution to which $k$-BFGS initially converges (the cost of this additional stability analysis is not reflected in the $N_{\mathrm{f}+\mathbf{g}}$ reported for $k$-BFGS in \cref{tab:conv}).
+As shown in \cref{subsec:res_cost}, this reduction in $N_{\mathrm{f}+\mathbf{g}+\mathbf{Hv}}$ translates into a more favorable CPU time to solution for $k$-CIAH in practice.